-Mathematics and Numeracy
+Mathematics

 In this course you will build on your previous mathematical experience.
 You will learn to interpret information and solve problems relevant to real life and mathematical situations.
 You will use, explore and manage mathematical language and ideas, which are all important in scientific and research work.